Last Updated on July 27, 2022 by Luke Feldbrugge

 Your credit score impacts the type of mortgage and interest rate you get, so it’s important to know your score.
 Many banks and credit card companies offer free credit score checks, and every American is entitled to one free credit report per year from each of the three major credit reporting bureaus: Equifax, Experian and TransUnion.
 Although these reports do not contain your credit score, you should still request one and review it to make sure there are no errors.
 If there are errors, or items you were unaware of, these could be bringing down your credit score.

 Know Your Equity and Home Value

-Compare Rates and Costs
+Compare Rates and Costs to Refinance Your Home

 When refinancing your home, you need to do some legwork to find the best possible deal.
 Some home owners refinance with the same mortgage company simply out of convenience, but that can be a big mistake.
 Even a small difference in the interest rate could save you thousands of dollars in the long run.
 This is especially important when considering “no closing cost loans” as these lenders typically charge higher interest rates, meaning you save money now but could pay back a lot more overall.
 Take the time to shop around and compare both interest rates and lending fees to get the best deal.
-And, remember Homes for Heroes mortgage specialists reduce their fees for their hero clients, so register today to see how our mortgage specialist in your community can take care your refinance and save you money in the process.
+And, remember Homes for Heroes mortgage specialists reduce their fees for their hero clients, so register today to speak with our mortgage specialist in your community can take care of your refinance and save you money in the process.

 Compile Your Finances

 One thing that often takes people by surprise when refinancing their homes is the amount of paperwork required.
 Many people think there would be less administration and paperwork when refinancing.
 On the contrary, you could end up signing more documents than when you bought the house the first time.